Arc card

 The Arc card is a contactless smart card and automated fare collection system being introduced to transit services in the Edmonton Metropolitan Region.
-The initial launch started in the last week of August, 2021, when U-Pass holders began receiving Arc Cards from their respective institutions.
-A pilot-testing period with 500 adult fare users began on 1 January, 2022, and the system opened to all adult fare-paying passengers on November 21, 2022.
-Discounted fare users and special groups will be onboarded to the Arc system at some point in 2023 during phase three, with the specific timeframe depending on the results of the previous phases.
+The initial launch started in the last week of August 2021, when U-Pass holders began receiving Arc Cards from their respective institutions.
+A pilot-testing period with 500 adult fare users began on January 1, 2022, and the system opened to all adult fare-paying passengers on November 21, 2022.
+As of January 2024, Arc is also available for youth and students, and seniors.
+Low Income and Paratransit users were added in August 2024.